 MEDITATION & YOGA TO THE PEOPLE

-Listen to several guided meditations on the right-side of the page.
+Listen to some guided meditations on the right-side of the page.

 Meditative practices offered pro bono (for the common good) in order to promote contemplative reflection, mental quiescence, self-control, empathy, well-being, and a host of related dispositions and benefits in the community.
 Introducing my fellow citizens to their own inner sanctuary, boundless resource, and enlightening wellspring of meditation, on the experiential level, is the source of my greatest joy.